 Charges and expenses apply to Sub-Funds and Share Classes where appropriate, for their investment management, distribution and for the operating services required.

-There are three types of charge:
+There are four types of charge:

-- 1. Sales charge

-- 2. Ongoing charges

-- 3. Costs of Investing in Units in Other Collective Investment Schemes (CIS)

-- 4. Other charges
+- Sales charge (as described under in section 4.2 "Sales Charge", above) - 2.
+Ongoing charges - 3.
+Costs of Investing in Units in Eligible CIS - 4.
+Other charges